nvtuluva/iot-edge-dynocard/dynocards-wiki/Getting-Started-page.md

 #### 2.3.3 Premium Architecture

 The Premium solution will have all of the components from the Standard solution and in addition, the Premium Architecture will be deploying the solution to two regions right when the solution is first deployed.
-The failover is an automatic process (a partially automated solution) and the two deployments are :
+The failover is an automatic process (a partially automated solution) and the two deployments are:

 1. Primary Region (fully deployed)